serodriguez68/clean-architecture/part-5-2-architecture.md

 are not disciplined.
 Therefore, there might be some work required to upgrade it to a strict boundary.

+Note that as a general rule of thumb, code from outer layers should be compromised with partial boundaries first.

 Uncle Bob offers 3 examples of how to introduce partial boundaries.
 There are many more ways.